-The General Data Protection Regulation and the Data Protection Act 2018 have been introduced in order to protect information relating to living individuals and bring the legislation up to date to take in to consideration the new technologies introduced since the 1998 Act.
+The General Data Protection Regulation and the Data Protection Act 2018 were introduced in order to protect information relating to living individuals and bring legislation up to date to take in to consideration new technology .
 This information can be held either electronically or manually, for example, on a computer or in a filing cabinet.

 As an individual you have many rights under the Regulation, these are:

 - the right to be informed how your information is being collected and processed

 - the right to request a copy of your own personal information

 - the right to request the Council to rectify inaccurate information

 - the right to request the Council erase information we are not require to process or keep